Director: Gregory Nava

 The most interesting part of the movie and the thing she struggles with most is her relationship with her band's guitarist, Chris Perez (Jon Seda).
 Chris comes from a rough and tumble background that her father and manager (Edward James Olmos) does not approve of, but he plays one hell of a guitar which is why he got the gig.
 Her father is very strict with her.
 He does not like her wearing her studded brasiers, even though she would wear them with pants so it wasn't like she was showing that much skin!
 Actually, the worst outfit she wears in the entire movie is what (appeared to be) was her final performance.
 She was wearing this purple jumpsuit and it was open at the stomach so you could see skin there...which was just really weird.
 Plus J-Lo and her Kim Kardishan-sized butt looked ridiculous in it.
 Maybe the real Selena pulled it off better, although she would still have that weird stomach baring circle of non-fabric.
 Her best outfit was the dress she wore at the Grammys.
 But I'm getting off topic...after her father discovered they were in a relationship, he yelled at both of them, accused Chris of only wanting to be with his daughter for her money,

 Sometimes this movie played like a really bad episode of Ugly Betty, you know the hijinks of a Mexican-American family.
 But even Ugly Betty was never as bad as this movie got sometimes.
 For instance, there's a scene when a young-and-upcoming Selena is driving somewhere in a van with her brother and sister and it breaks down so they have to pull over by the side of the road.
 The brother tries to wave some cars down, but they pass, and Selena says, "Let me show you how it's done" and of course she gets the first car to pull over because she's beautiful and wearing skimpy clothes and there are two young guys in the car who pull over to help them.
 They get really excited when they realize the hot chick they're going to help is Selena and say in these really thick accents, "Ooh, eeet's Seeeleeeenaaaaa!"
 But that wasn't the worst part.
-No, the worse part is when they're about to call their dad to let them know that the van broke down and Selena says, "I can just see it now" and then she mocks her dad says, "You guys did what!?!?!?"
+No, the worse part is when they're about to call their dad to let them know that the van broke down and Selena says, "I can just see it now" and then she mocks her dad saying, "You guys did what!?!?!?"
 Then cut to their father on the phone exclaiming, "You guys did what?!?!?"
 Oh my God, it was SO bad!
 So terrible!
 So cringeworthy.
 So awful.
 That was the worst example, but it was little things like that which didn't elevate the movie any higher.

 There was another scene which I'm 150 percent sure never happened in real life and was only thrown in to the movie for comedic relief or the director was a huge fan of Pretty Woman.
 Selena has just been nominated for her first Grammy and takes her entourage to Los Angeles to go shopping.
 When you think of Grammys and buying a dress for the event, where is the first place you would go?
 Probably NOT the mall....but that is where she and her sister (or a friend...I can't remember who was with her) go.
 What the hell?
 The freakin' mall?
 To buy a dress for the Grammys?
 Ridiculous.
 They do find a higher-end store because when Selena is looking at a dress, a saleswoman passes by and she says, "Excuse me, how much for this dress?" and the saleswoman sniffs and says, "More than you can afford.
 It's $700."
 Obviously she was being racist to this young Latina woman.
-Well, being that this is Los Angeles and Selena is popular with Mexican-Americans and L.A. is full of them (imagine that!), a Hispanic custodian sees Selena go into the dressing room and he starts passing the word on and soon all the Hispanic people who work at the mall are coming to that store and crowding into.
+Well, being that this is Los Angeles and Selena is popular with Mexican-Americans and L.A. is full of them (imagine that!), a Hispanic custodian sees Selena go into the dressing room and he starts passing the word on and soon all the Hispanic people who work at the mall are coming to that store and crowding around.
 The white, 40-ish saleswoman is really confused and has no idea what's going on.
 Selena has a very Vivian Ward moment where she tells the saleswoman, "I won't be needing that dress...but thanks."
 In the end, she chose a beautiful dress for the Grammys that did NOT look like it came from the damn mall!

 For anyone watching this who wasn't familiar with Selena or her story, they would get very confused by her death scene.
 They don't actually show it, which I understand, probably out of respect for the family as it had only been two years since her death.
 But even I was like, "What the hell just happened?" even though I know that Selena was murdered by the woman who ran her fan club.
 She was appointed the job in 1994.
 In early 1995, Selena's father began receiving calls from people who never got their stuff.
 I would always see information about fan clubs in my CD booklets, but I never joined any so I have no idea what it all entailed.
 Do fan clubs still exist even?
 I honestly have no idea.
 He did an investigation and discovered that she had embezzled more than $60,000 from the money fans were sending in to join the fan club and from the fashion line Selena had.
 Holy crap.
 I forgot where Mr. Q found her, but didn't they do a background check on this woman?
 When Selena goes to confront her, this is when she was killed.
 I guess the woman was scared and she didn't want Selena to blab and go to the police....so shooting someone will make it all better.
 If you think you're going to get some time for embezzling, I'm pretty sure you're gonna get some hard time for murder!
 Idiot.
 Hope she's enjoying her time in prison!
 And it's just really sad being that Selena was only 23 and had a bright future ahead of her as a rising star with her first English-language album just being released a few months later after her death.
 I remember "Dreaming Of You" and "I Could Fall in Love" being played all over the radio during that time.